How to propagate peonies

 After the seed pods have dried and split, gently shake and open them to release the peony seeds.
 Make sure to do this above a clean surface to catch any loose seeds.
 To separate the seeds from any remaining debris, you can lightly blow on them or use a small, soft brush.

-See also How to pronounce prophesied
+See also How to learn punjabi

 It’s important to note that peony seeds are coated with a waxy substance that inhibits germination.
 To increase their chances of sprouting, you’ll need to remove this coating.
 You can do this by soaking the seeds in warm water for about 24 hours, stirring occasionally.
 The water will turn slightly murky as the waxy coating softens and dissolves.